 So, what exactly is biometric identification?
 Biometrics are strategies for automatically identifying an individual based on physical or behavioural features.
 Iris and retina scanning, fingerprint identification, voice recognition, and face and hand recognition are all examples of biometrics.
 Biometrics are more secure than other methods of authenticating someone’s identification since physical traits (such as fingerprints) are generally stable and unique to each individual.

-Biometric time and attendance systems are more secure than other time and attendance systems since there is no need to carry a card or memorize passwords.
-Because of its numerous advantages, biometric-based time and attendance systems are becoming increasingly popular in today’s market (also, let’s face it, fingerprint, iris, or face scanning technology is pretty great).
+Biometric time and attendance systems are more secure than other systems since there is no need to carry a card or memorize passwords.
+Because of its numerous advantages, these systems are becoming increasingly popular in today’s market (also, let’s face it, fingerprint, iris, or face scanning technology is pretty great).

 One of the most significant advantages of using biometrics for attendance and timekeeping in the workplace is that workers cannot clock in for one another.
 Time theft may cost some businesses tens of thousands of dollars (or more) every year.
 Buddy punching costs US businesses $373 million annually, without adding other forms of time theft.
 Even top hackers cannot bypass biometric identification!
 As a result, employees cannot punch in for another coworker when they are absent from the building.